Codecademy/docs/content/uiux/concepts/animation/animation.md

 ![Gif of two animations on Codecademy’s website.
 1. Up-facing chevron spins down when it’s selected.
 2. Course tiles pop up and appear 3D when the mouse hovers over them.](https://static-assets.codecademy.com/Courses/intro-to-ui-and-ux/docs/Animations.gif)

+In the example above, moving the cursor over a particular Codecademy course or path triggers an animation.
 In UI and UX design projects, animations add motion, which transforms static designs into interactive prototypes.
 [Design software](https://www.codecademy.com/resources/docs/uiux/design-software) includes features for adding animations that simulate how a user will navigate through the design and interact with it.

 ### Animation Settings

-While variation exists across design software, standard animation settings include duration, style, and easing.
+While variation exists across design software, standard animation settings include the following:

 - **Duration**, typically measured in milliseconds, is how long the animation lasts.
 - **Style** correlates to how the animation looks.
 For example, "Dissolve" creates a fading effect, and "Bounce" evokes a ball bouncing up and down.